GlenKPeterson/PdfLayoutManager/README.md

 Intended API Changes
 ====================
-Make the positive Y axis go down instead of up.
-This will match how PDF files work and allow us to replace the XyOffset class with XyDim.
-One less class, one less perspective to worry about.
-Also, this adds consistency to the API, thus facilitating reuse.
-When this happens, clients will have to redo 2-3 lines of code where they calculate page dimensions and change `y +=` to `y -=`.

 Be a little more careful about making things inside the PdfLayoutMgr class private.
 Some older code in there is working and needs a cleanup before this can happen.
-If you follow the sample code in test/java/TestPdfLayoutMgr and don't try accessing default/package-scoped methods, you should not need to make any changes.
+If users follow the sample code in test/java/TestPdfLayoutMgr and don't try accessing default/package-scoped methods, they should not need to make any changes when this cleanup happens.

 License
 =======